 The first way that a person can carry out this attack is to try different phone numbers for a business.
 Once someone is reached, the attacker can pretend to be from technical support, returning a phone call.
 The attacker can walk a person through fixing their problem, and in doing so, have them download and run a file on their computer.
 The file could be a virus from the attacker, and could give them backdoor access to the computer.
 Once the attacker has the software on the computer, they could gain access to the computer whenever they want.
 This is called the quid pro quo approach.

 Gaining physical access to a computer through technical support is the best-case scenario for an attacker, since it puts them right at the computer.
 This is a perfect opportunity to download an “anti-virus” program or some sort of scanner to “clean” the computer.
 Once the “helping” file is installed, this creates an opportunity for the attacker to infect the computer, so they can gain further access to the computer or network.
 USB devices are small and easy to conceal.
 They can also hold large amounts of data, and it’s easy to hide malicious code on one.
 Continue reading to see some of the USB tools available to a social engineer.

 Impersonate Technical Support via E-mail

 E-mail is another way to use social engineering to gain access to someone’s computer.
 In 2004, students and staff of University of California received spoof e-mails from the technical support team, saying that their computers were infected with a virus.
 Once opened, the attachment would infect the computer with a variant of the MyDoom virus.

 There have been attempts to steal account information by impersonating a Google employee.
-One of the more recent attempts is a phishing attack, which is where a user gives their username and password.
+One of the more recent attempts is a phishing attack, in which a user gives their username and password.
 The person says they are from the Gmail Technical Support Team, and unless you reply to the email with your login credentials, then your account will be suspended and deleted.

 Windows XP Service Provider